Safety and health in the workplace

 Instruction and guidance

 The Finnish Occupational Safety and Health Act obligates employers to familiarise their employees with any new jobs that are given to them before they start and to train their employees to use new work equipment and follow new procedures and production methods before they are introduced.
 Orientation of new members of staff when they start work and training and guidance thereafter are especially important for preventing the risks posed by work to employees’ health and safety.
-It is the employer’s duty to ensure that their employees follow the instructions given and to intervene in improper practices.
+The employer must monitor compliance with the instructions given and intervene if an employee does not follow them.

 Both the orientation of new employees and subsequent training and guidance must factor in employees’ existing professional qualifications, competence and previous work experience.
 More instruction and guidance must be provided whenever weaknesses are identified in an employee’s way of working and whenever changes are introduced.

-Pursuant to the Occupational Safety and Health Act, employers also have a duty to continuously monitor the safety of their employees’ procedures and intervene if an employee is seen not following instructions.
+According to the Occupational Safety and Health Act, employers must continuously monitor the safety of working methods and intervene in situations where an employee does not follow the instructions given.
+Similarly, the act includes the employee's obligation to work according to the instructions.

 Content of advice and guidance